 Today at Movoto Real Estate, we are heading to The Grand Canyon State in order to uncover just which places within its borders are the safest.
 We've done the same for states like Michigan, Florida, and New York to name a few, but perhaps not yet for a state so very diverse.
 Its cities and towns are as varied as its natural wonders, from those who love spice, to those are saintly nice.
-The state is known for its conservative policies and traditional values, overall; but just how safe does that make it?
+Arizona is known for its conservative policies and traditional values, overall; but just how safe does that make it?

 Well, according to our analysis, pretty darn safe-at least in the 10 places below.
 But the winner of them all?
 That honor goes to Sahuarita, with a total of just 385 crimes.
 But more on that in a moment; for now, here the 10 safest places in the state: